 Depression and bipolar disorder are often thought of as being caused by a lack of neurotransmitters.
-Many of us first learned about neurotransmitters by watching TV commercials for SSRI’s like the ones for Zoloft.
+Many of us first learned about neurotransmitters by watching TV commercials for SSRI’s like the ones for Zoloft – watching the little round balls of neurotransmitters moving from nerve A to nerve B.

 First, a couple of quick facts to set the stage:

-A lot of antidepressant prescription medications (both SSRI’s and tricyclic antidepressants) modify core circadian clock gene expression.
-(There are a bunch of studies on this — I’ve listed some of them in the “more to read” section at the end.)
+A lot of antidepressant prescription medications (both SSRI’s and tricyclic antidepressants) modify core circadian clock gene expression. [ref](There are a bunch of studies on this — I’ve listed some of them in the “more to read” section at the end.)

 Carrying the genetic variants associated with mood disorders doesn’t mean that you will have that disorder or get the disorder.
 It’s all just statistics and probabilities.